tsahara/r7rs/content/procs.md

 that were not created in one of these ways is unspecified.

-\vest The escape procedure that is passed to \var{proc} has unlimited extent just like any other procedure in Scheme.
+The escape procedure that is passed to \var{proc} has unlimited extent just like any other procedure in Scheme.
 It can be stored in variables or data structures and can be called as many times as desired.
 However, like the {\cf raise} and {\cf error} procedures, it never returns to its caller.

-\vest The following examples show only the simplest ways in which {\cf call-with-current-continuation} is used.
+The following examples show only the simplest ways in which {\cf call-with-current-continuation} is used.
 If all real uses were as simple as these examples, there would be no need for a procedure with the power of {\cf call-with-current-continuation}.